JohnBorges52/Bunzl-Validation-test/README.md

 - You can access the project website here => https://bunzsmsemailtest.onrender.com/
 - You can check the backend project here => https://github.com/JohnBorges52/Bunzl-Validation-backend
-- Clone this repository, install the dependencies using NPM START.
+- Clone this repository, install the dependencies using NPM Install and run the application by NPM Start.